stonne-simulator/omega/README.md

 # Codebase - Master Branch

-For a stable version of codebase, please refer to the docker image used in the tutorial.
+For the most stable codebase, please refer to the docker image used in the tutorial.

 ```
 docker run -it franciscomunoz/stonne_omega_img /bin/bash
 ```

-Codebase is in the omega-code folder of the master branch
+Most stable version is "master"

 # Documentation